wearelighthouse/devDependencies/README.md

 Again like above this isn't very nice so normally a script will be defined in the project's [`package.json`](resources/package.json) allowing you to run `gulp watch` with the following command:

 `npm run watch`

+## 4. Laravel Elixir

+`gulp` isn't very nice to use on its own but fortunately Laravel have created a lovely wrapper for tasks called [Elixir](https://laravel.com/docs/5.0/elixir).
+It can be added as a `devDependency` for a given project by running the following command:

+`npm install --save-dev laravel-elixir`

+The example [`gulpfile.js`](resources/gulpfile.js) has examples of how we use Elixir for various tasks.